ciaran-ie/CCTV-Investigator/README.md

 ---

-> 🔐 *Designed with operational needs of frontline Gardaí and CCTV examiners in mind.*
+> 🔐 *Designed with operational needs of frontline  CCTV examiners in mind.*